Mortgage Well

 Recast or refinance?

 Recasting is cheaper (a small servicer fee) but doesn't change your rate.
-Refinancing changes the rate and term but has closing costs.
-Use both calculators to compare.
+Refinancing changes the rate and term but has closing costs and underwriting.
+If your rate is already favorable, recast usually wins.
+If rates have dropped meaningfully or you need a different loan type, refinance.

 Are recasts always allowed?